usc-cloud/parallel-louvain-modularity/QuickStart.md

 <p>
 Install Oracle Virtual Box 4.3.8.
 You can download it from <a href="https://www.virtualbox.org/wiki/Download_Old_Builds_4_3">here</a>.
 <br>
-Install and configure Vagrant<br>
+Install and configure Vagrant:<br>
 <code>sudo apt-get install vagrant</code>
 <br>
-Add Vagrant plugin that keeps Virtual Box Guest Additions in sync.<br>
+Add Vagrant plugin that keeps Virtual Box Guest Additions in sync:<br>
 <code>vagrant plugin install vagrant-vbguest</code>
 <br>
-Extract the downloaded virtual machine<br>
+Extract the downloaded virtual machine.<br>

-Go to the virtual machine directory and start the environment<br>
+Go to the virtual machine directory and start the environment:<br>
 <code>vagrant up</code><br>
 <br>
-After it boots, log in to the VM<br>
+After it boots, log in to the VM:<br>
 <code>vagrant ssh</code><br>
 <br>
 Other useful vagrant commands:<br>
-<code>vagrant suspend</code><br>
-Saves the current running state of the machine and stops it. vagrant up will resume.
+<code>vagrant suspend</code> saves the current running state of the machine and stops it. vagrant up will resume.

-<code>vagrant halt</code><br>
-Gracefully shuts down the vm. vagrant up will boot it back up.
 <br>
-<code>vagrant destroy</code>
+<code>vagrant halt</code> gracefully shuts down the vm. vagrant up will boot it back up.
 <br>
-Destroys the vm (and all the cruft inside of it). vagrant up will reprovision and run the deploy scripts again.
+<code>vagrant destroy</code> destroys the VM (and all the cruft inside of it).
+Running <code>vagrant up</code> will reprovision and run the deploy scripts again.
 <br>
 More info at http://www.vagrantup.com/
 </p>

 <H3>Running The Sample</H3>
 <p>
-Log in to the virtual machine
+Log in to the virtual machine:
 <code>vagrant ssh</code><br>

-Source code and sample data sets are located in /vagrant/code/louvain-mpi directory.
+Source code and sample data sets are located in <i>/vagrant/code/louvain-mpi</i> directory:
 <code>cd /vagrant/code/louvain-mpi</code><br>

 A Sample small graph is located in this directory. <br>
 <ul>
 <li>4elt.txt - graph in edge list format.</li>
-<li>4elt.graph - graph in metis graph format. </li>
+<li>4elt.graph - graph in Metis graph format. </li>
 </ul>
 </p>

 <br>
 <p>
-First step of execution is partitioning the graph and creating the graph partitions for parallel louvain algorithm.
-This is done using converter-script.sh <br>
+First step of execution is partitioning the graph and creating the graph partitions for the parallel Louvain algorithm.
+This is done using <i>converter-script.sh</i>: <br>
 <code>./converter-script.sh</code><br>
 </p>
 <br>
 <p>
-Executing this will compile the source code, partition the graph into 2 partitions and create graph partitions.<br>
+Executing this will compile the source code, partition the graph into 2 partitions, and create graph partitions.<br>
-To Run the the parallel louvain algorithm run the run-louvain.sh script <br>
+To run the the parallel louvain algorithm run the <i>run-louvain.sh</i> script:<br>
 <code>./run-louvain.sh</code>
 </p><p>
-Executing this script with run the algorithm in two MPI processors and output the community graph at 2nd level of louvain method to level2.txt
+Executing this script with run the algorithm in two MPI processors and output the community graph at 2nd level of louvain method in <i>level2.txt</i>:
 <br>
 level2.txt display the community graph in adjacency list format. each line is in following format<br>